 Understanding what a modern, high-functioning application should look like is only the first step.
 The hard part is creating a systematic approach to monitor every application, bring it up to date and ensure it's continuously optimized.
-Many organizations fall short, due to the sheer volume of and the complex interplay between applications.
+Many organizations fall short, due to the sheer volume of and the complex interplay between applications and their associated platforms.